DIRACGrid-test/DIRAC/docs/source/AdministratorGuide/InstallingDIRACService/index.rst

         #  Used to build the URLs the services will publish
         # Host = dirac.cern.ch
         Host =
-        #  List of Services to be installed
+        #  List of Services to be installed (add what you prefer here, what follows are just examples)
-        Services  = Configuration/Server
+        Services  = Framework/SystemAdministrator
-        Services += Framework/SystemAdministrator
+        # Services += Framework/SystemAdministrator
+        # Services += Framework/ComponentMonitoring

   - Now run install_site.sh giving the edited CFG file as the argument:::